Atlanta Outpatient Rehab

 - Continuity of Care – While the average length of stay in inpatient rehabilitation is typically between 28 days and six months, outpatient services are generally retained for anywhere from three months to over a year.

-- Customizability – Whereas inpatient services tend to be uniform for all residents of a particular facility, outpatient services may be tailored to the unique needs of the client, with the ability to eliminate certain aspects of care which are deemed redundant or unnecessary.
+- Customizability – Whereas inpatient services tend to be uniform for all residents of a particular facility, outpatient services may be tailored to the unique needs of the client, with the ability to eliminate certain aspects of care that are deemed redundant or unnecessary.

-- Lower Cost – Because outpatient services do not involve the often exorbitant costs of fully-supervised residential treatment, and because acute medical care is usually not needed within an outpatient setting, the costs are almost always significantly lower than inpatient services.
+- Lower Cost – Because outpatient services do not involve the often exorbitant costs of fully supervised residential treatment, and because acute medical care is usually not needed within an outpatient setting, the costs are almost always significantly lower than inpatient services.

 - Maintenance of Privacy – One of the most difficult obstacles that people with chemical dependency often face is admitting they have a problem, and embarrassment can sometimes prevent potential patients from seeking recovery services.
-Outpatient service providers ensure that patients are afforded an environment of privacy, confidentiality and discretion.
+Outpatient service providers ensure that patients are afforded an environment of privacy, confidentiality, and discretion.

-- Immediacy of Results – Patients have the freedom to apply what they learn in treatment to real life situations and begin making changes right away.
+- Immediacy of Results – Patients have the freedom to apply what they learn in treatment to real-life situations and begin making changes right away.